RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 Notice initial files on Private Sector Disinformation Operations from Recorded Future and Devumi bots - where public figures had millions of false followers.

 We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
-We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.
+We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.</b>

+Through this folder, a clear understanding of how multiple layers and companies are used in the private sector can be used for social media and online, escalting and originating to in-person disinformation/influence operations.

 However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.

+Far more can be interpreted from these folders and files.
+We are still researching, looking for reverse engineering of origins.
+  - To understand the devestating effect of disinformation/influence operations, you can see the "Amber Heard Background Study JD & Bots Story Case" file to see that she's been destroyed and threatened.

-<br>This case example and study can be used with its texts for other studies on bots, domestic abuse, disinformation/influence, and private sector operations against women and those around them, often including their partners, businesses, nonprofits, and aquintanaces.
+- This case example and study can be used with its texts for other studies on bots, domestic abuse, disinformation/influence, and private sector operations against women and those around them, often including their partners, businesses, nonprofits, and aquintanaces.

-## Interesting points - Interpretations:
+## Some Interesting points - Interpretations:
+- We see traits of private sector manipulation with sports accounts, fake detectives, fake devils/monsters, and fake agencies.
 - Preliminary research was conducted on the risks by asking multiple organizations in summer of 2021. <a href="http://iosi.global.com">IOSI.global</a> - a global intelligence and security agency with a network of over 40K - called it a 'high risk' case and saw money-laundering investigations of Depp's people.
 They said high levels cyber crime are around Amber Heard's accounts.
 We continued despite risks and many researchers did so knowing that it's a deadly case study to instead help life.
 - In Nov 2018, an account is against Amber Heard's "loving, sweet girl" image and attacks her, Warner Bros, others.
 It claims bots promote her beauty.
 Then it currently today is a mentions-bot.
 <br>In Subjective Preliminary Claims, there's an ex-staff partner leaking in March/April 2019 which not only said the operations were pre-planned for years, but numerous other timeline issues showing in AH's exhibit files in 2022.